 It consists of the complete longitudinal division of the stomach line beginning about 5 cm from the pylorus and proceeding to the Angle of His, then the separated part of the resected stomach is removed.
 It is a restrictive operation, preventing the stomach from receiving large portions of food.
 The removal of gastric fundus reduces levels of the hormone ghrelin, which is released precisely in this area.
 This hormone is responsible for hunger and following the surgery, clients consistently indicate significantly lower feelings of hunger, which positively affects food intake.
 This favourable metabolic effect is probably also involved in changes in the duodenal secretion of hormones, especially GLP-1, having a positive effect on insulin resistance.

-This method of surgery is more effective than gastric banding and plication, with success (EWL 70% or above) with many patients going on to achieve 100% excess weight loss.
 The cost of higher efficiency is higher morbidity.
 In this type of operation, complications are described as early and late.
 Early complications include bleeding/leakage from the resection margin and late complications include leakage with fistula or abscess formation requiring reoperation and long-term treatment.
 From a surgical point of view, these complications are kept to a minimum by using a modern endo-stapler (Ethicon), with three rows of staples.
 Most surgeons (including ours) construct along the established 36Fr bougie.
 It must be emphasized that unlike gastric banding this operation is irreversible!

 Vertical sleeve gastrectomy is the preferred procedure of our surgeons.
 Results are similar to the bypass without the added complications of nutritional deficiencies.